-Why to Buy Homeowners Insurance
+Why You Should Buy Homeowners Insurance

 Your home is likely your largest financial (and most emotional) investment.
 Yet it is also a vulnerable one, subject to natural disasters, burglary, vandalism, and liability from injuries suffered on the property.
 In order to insulate your home from such financial risk, you will most likely want to buy the proper level of homeowners insurance.